-They are only able to sense their mother’s warmth and are not able to stand until 2-4 coming weeks.
-Altogether, they are born with 0 social skills and 0 baby teeth.
+They can only sense their mother’s warmth and cannot stand until 2-4 coming weeks.
+Altogether, they are born with zero social skills and zero baby teeth.

 - Mostly, the first newborn German Shepherd Puppy of the mother is a male!
 Interesting, right?

 - German Shepherd Dogs are known for having a large litter size and can deliver up to 2-14 Baby German Shepherds, taking their average litter size to 8.